-ONE PUBLIC COMPANY - Online since 1996 for student, investor and professional research.
-Any publicly traded company at the click of a mouse.
-Click below to view or select a financial ratio analysis:
+Financial analysis of any publicly traded company at the click of a mouse.
+Click below to view a sample or purchase a public company financial statement analysis:

 Your report is generated while online:

 Financial analysis can reveal much about a company and its operations.
-However, there are several points to keep in mind about ratios.
-First, a ratio is a "flag" indicating areas of strength or weakness.
-One or even several ratios might be misleading, but when combined with other knowledge of a company's management and economic circumstances, financial analysis can tell much about a corporation.
-There is no one correct value for a ratio.
-The conclusion that the value of a particular ratio is too high, too low, or just right depends upon the criteria of the analyst and on the company's strategic goals or objectives.
-Financial ratios are meaningful only when compared with a standard, such as an industry average or trend, ratio trend, a time-period based trend for the specific company being analyzed, or a stated management strategic objective.
+However, there are several points to keep in mind about a ratios or common size datapoint.
+First, each datapoint is a "flag" indicating areas of strength or weakness.
+One or even several datapoints might be misleading, but when combined with other knowledge of a company's management and economic circumstances, financial analysis datapoints can tell much about a corporation.
+Second, there is no single correct value for a ratio or common size percentage.
+The observation that the value of a particular datapoint is too high, too low, or just right depends on the perspective of the analyst and on the company's competitive strategy.
+Third, financial ratio or common size datapoints are meaningful only when compared with some standard, such as an industry trend, ratio trend, a trend for the specific company being analyzed, or a stated management objective.

-In trend analysis, financial ratios are compared over time, typically years.
+In trend analysis, financial ratios or common size percentages are compared over time, typically years.
 Year-to-year comparisons can highlight trends and point up the need for action.
-Trend analysis works best with five years of ratios.
+Trend analysis works best with five years of analyzed data.

-The second type of ratio analysis, cross-sectional analysis, compares the ratios of two or more companies in similar lines of business.
-Highly recommended by VentureLine is one of the most popular forms of cross-sectional analysis: comparing a company's financial ratios to the industry in which the company competes.
+The second type of financial analysis, cross-sectional analysis, compares the ratios or common size datapoints of two or more companies in similar lines of business.
+Highly recommended by VentureLine is one of the most popular forms of cross-sectional analysis: comparing a company's financial ratios or common size financial statements to the industry in which the company competes.

-VentureLine is your source for online financial ratio analysis.
+VentureLine is your source for online financial statement analysis